lilsteelan/FullStackTennisWebsite/README.md

 ## Overview

-This application allows customers to view, contact and sign up for tennis lessons.
+This application allows customers to view, contact and sign up for tennis lessons, without the need for any third-party interactions.
-The website includes integrated payments with stripe as well as automated statistics sent to the admin, which can be seen through the dashboard
+The website includes integrated payments with stripe as well as automated statistics and notifications that are sent to the admin when someone new has signed up for a lesson.
+All of which can be accessed and modified through the dashboard.

 Video Demonstration

 ### Built With
 Python

 HTML

 CSS

 Flask

 Stripe API

 Bycrypt

 SQL Alchemy

 ## Contact
-email : stellan.lindrud@gmail.com
+Feel free if you have any questions regarding the program email : stellan.lindrud@gmail.com